better-internet/radworks-grants/README.md

 For example, building plug-ins for popular IDEs like JetBrains that utilize the Radicle CLI.

 ### 2. Radicle Adoptions
-Projects that simply adopt some Radicle product.
+Projects that adopt some Radicle product feature, such as the Drips SDK.

-For example, using Radicle Drips as the infra to help build an HR/payroll system or research crowdfunding system.
+For example, using Radicle Drips as the infrastructure to help build an HR/payroll system or research crowdfunding system.

 ## Alt Funding Sources